 2. Try Repellent Sprays

 Cats are very sensitive to smells, so offensive odors could keep them away from the tree.
-And one of their most detested scents is actually something we tend to like: citrus.
+And one of their most detested scents is actually something we like: citrus.
 Try placing some orange peels around the base of the tree or make your own cat-safe repellent spray.
 Some pet owners also find success with products like Four Paws Keep Off!
-Whatever you use, just know that the scent will likely wear off, so you'll have to reapply it every so often.
+Whatever you use, just know that the scent will wear off, so you'll have to reapply it every few days.

 A shiny, dangling ornament at the bottom of the tree can easily catch a cat's eye.
-It might even be enough to lure them into the tree.
+It might even be enough to lure your cat inside the Christmas tree.
 Avoid placing decorations near the ends of the branches or close to the bottom to remove the temptation.
-This may affect the aesthetic of your Christmas tree, but it could also save it from destruction.
+This might affect the aesthetic of your Christmas tree, but it could also save it from destruction, which definitely sounds like a fair tradeoff.

 6. Foil Them with Aluminum Foil

-If your cat is a climber, you can keep them away with aluminum foil.
-Simply wrap foil around the entire trunk and base of the tree.
-Cats are turned off by the sound and feeling of foil, so many people find this technique effective.
+If your cat is a climber, you can cat-proof your Christmas tree with aluminum foil.
+Wrap foil around the entire trunk and base of the tree.
+The sound and feeling of foil turns cats off, so many people find this technique effective.
 Products like the Christmas Tree Defender are other tools that can keep cats out of the tree by creating a barrier that prevents cats from climbing inside and up.

 8. Consider a Smaller Tree